Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Main Beach was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Main Beach was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-The top three ancestry groups were English (33.2%), Australian (18.9%), and Irish (11.8%).
-Notably, French (1.0%) and Scottish (9.5%) were overrepresented compared to regional averages of 0.8% and 7.2%, respectively.
+While the proportion of Judaism was similar to the regional average at 0.6%, there was notable overrepresentation in certain ancestry groups: English (33.2%), Australian (18.9%), and Irish (11.8%).
+Among other ethnicities, French (1.0%) and Scottish (9.5%) were notably more prevalent than the regional averages of 0.8% and 7.2%, respectively.

 Frequently Asked Questions - Diversity